SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-portugeezers/plan.md

     - Dispatch an action to the reducer ✅
     - Make the reducer able to do that action ✅

 - As a user when I submit the form it should show me that it is submitting.
 - As a user I should not be able to submit again while it is submitting.
 - As a user when I submit the form in a correct way (passes validation) I should see the form replaced with a simple success message.
 - As a user when I submit the form in an incorrect way I should see that the form is no longer submitting and that there are errors.
 - As a user who has incorrectly submitted the form I should see an error under each field that has failed validation.
 The error should be specific to the field ("Not a valid phone number", "No bookings outside of England, Wales or Scotland").

+## 🧪 Testathon 🧪

+Home page
+click on "Book Here"
+Fill Full name (Y/N)
+Fill Postcode (Y/N)
+Fill House/Flat Number and Street Name (Y/N)
+Fill City (Y/N)
+Fill Phone number (Y/N)
+Fill Email address (Y/N)
+Click